Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Extreme-value statistics method

 In practice, we select a high empirical quantile threshold $u$, taken here as the $q=0.9$ quantile of the sample unless otherwise noted.
 This choice represents a compromise: the threshold must be high enough for the GPD approximation to be valid, yet low enough to retain a sufficient number of exceedances for stable parameter estimation.
 For $N_s=1000$ and a $q = 0.9$ threshold, this typically yields $\mathcal{O}(10^{2})$ exceedances (here $n_{u} \approx$ 86--100 depending on ties; see Table~\ref{tab:potfits}).

 We fit the GPD parameters $(\xi,\beta)$ to the exceedances

 by maximum likelihood, fixing the GPD location parameter at zero.
 We report the fitted threshold $u$, the estimated shape and scale parameters, and, when $\xi<0$, the implied upper endpoint.
 Sensitivity to the threshold is examined by varying $q$ in a moderate range and confirming qualitative robustness of the inferred tail class.
+Because $t_k$ and $t_\varepsilon$ are extracted from outputs separated by $\Delta t_{\mathrm{out}}=0.05$, the lag variable is discrete with a resolution-limited uncertainty of order $2\Delta t_{\mathrm{out}}$.
+The GPD fits should therefore be interpreted as continuous approximations to the tail of a discretely sampled observable.
+Endpoint estimates are not meaningful below this timing resolution, and the lag-event tolerance $\delta=2\Delta t_{\mathrm{out}}$ is used to avoid classifying cadence-level differences as genuine failures.